How to Install Kali Linux 2024 on VMware Workstation 17 Pro

 Step 13

-Continue without changing the name and location of the virtual disk file created by VMware in the Specify Disk File window.
+Specify the name and location of the disk file in the Specify Disk File window.
+Or continue by choosing the default set by the VMware Workstation.

 Configuring the Name and Location of the Virtual Disk File